nikant/the-greeklist--greek-greeklish-and-other-wordlists/README.md

 ----

 #### * **rockyou.dict**
 (7ziped split) the known rockyou list.
-Use are reference to remove duplicates from the other lists - 14.344.391 lines
+Used as reference to remove duplicates from the other lists - 14.344.391 lines

 ----------------------------